 - Equity-based plans including qualified and nonqualified stock option plans

 - Affordable Care Act

-Once you've got a plan, Herrick can help you in its day-to-day administration, help you review and prepare employee communication materials, and respond to benefit claims and appeals.
-We can represent you before the Internal Revenue Service, the Department of Labor, and the Pension Benefit Guaranty Corporation.
+Once you have a plan, we can assist with day-to-day administration, including the review and preparation of employee communication materials, responses to benefit claims and appeals, and dealing with matters involving the Internal Revenue Service, the Department of Labor, and the Pension Benefit Guaranty Corporation.

-Herrick can work with you to conduct a self-audit of your qualified plans to ensure compliance and, where appropriate, prepare and submit requests for relief under the IRS' Employee Plans Compliance Resolution System (EPCRS) and the DOL's Voluntary Fiduciary Correction (VFC) Program and Delinquent Filer Voluntary Correction (DFVC) Program.
+We can also work with you to conduct a self-audit of your qualified plans to ensure compliance, and where appropriate, prepare and submit requests for relief under the IRS' Employee Plans Compliance Resolution System (EPCRS) and the DOL's Voluntary Fiduciary Correction (VFC) Program and Delinquent Filer Voluntary Correction (DFVC) Program.

 We work extensively with third-party administrators and consulting benefit and actuarial firms, which provide maintenance services for your employee benefit arrangements.
 We help these advisors with plan design, document preparation and fiduciary responsibility issues.
 So we'll be there for your administrators, too, when they need responses to specific questions referred to them.

 Herrick helps design, structure and negotiate supplemental executive compensation arrangements.
 These "nonqualified" plans are an increasingly important aspect of executive compensation, as limits on qualified plans grow more restrictive relative to the increase in compensation paid to top-level management.
 They often arise in the context of:

 - Hiring or termination of executives